zengjixiang/jina/docs/concepts/serving/executor/hub/index.md

 (jina-hub)=
 # Executor Hub

-Now that you understand that {class}`~jina.Executor` is a building block in Jina, you may also wonder:
+Now that you understand that {class}`~jina.Executor` is a building block in Jina-serve, you may also wonder:

 - Can I streamline the process of containerizing my {class}`~jina.Executor`?
 - Can I reuse my Executor in another project?